- Allergies and Air Pollution's Effect on Health

 Some people may think, well I thought my city’s tap water was safe to drink?

 Reverse Osmosis systems are placed underneath the sink and store purified water to be readily available at all times.
-It uses a designated drinking water faucet to deliver high quality purified water.
-RO systems are low maintenance systems that only require annual filter changes and are designed to provide purified water for a lifetime.
+It uses a designated drinking water faucet to deliver high-quality purified water.
+RO systems are low-maintenance systems that only require annual filter changes and are designed to provide purified water for a lifetime.
 It is not practical to be using reverse osmosis water throughout the entire home because it would essentially be flushing down bottled quality water.
 This is where a whole house filtration system can be used in combination to provide filtration for the entire home.

 Types of Whole House Water Filters Explained

 A whole house system works differently than a Reverse Osmosis system because it filters water for the entire home.
-If you have no special contamination issues then a whole house carbon filtration system is recommended for general multi-purpose whole house purification or a whole house softener is recommended if you require soft water for a scale free environment and spot-less glassware.
+If you have no special contamination issues then a whole house carbon filtration system is recommended for general multi-purpose whole house purification or a whole house softener is recommended if you require soft water for a scale-free environment and spot-less glassware.

-However, if you have specific water problems then you would need a whole house system dedicated to treat that problem.
+However, if you have specific water problems then you would need a whole house system dedicated to treating that problem.
 For example, if there is a sign of orange or brown staining this indicates that there is iron in the water.
 A reverse osmosis system could treat these iron staining issues but only at the point of use drinking water faucet.
-Whole house systems are point of entry systems that are able to protect pipes and appliances to reduce the orange staining throughout the home.
+Whole house systems are a point of entry systems that are able to protect pipes and appliances to reduce the orange staining throughout the home.

-For The Most Complete Water Filtration
+For the Most Complete Water Filtration

-For the most complete water filtration, different levels of purification is necessary to work together to provide a complete solution.
+For the most complete water filtration, different levels of purification are necessary to work together to provide a complete solution.
 Water for consumption will need to be filtered differently than the water used while bathing.
 Having a reverse osmosis system will provide you with bottled quality water for drinking and cooking.
 The whole house filter will protect the home with clean, clear water throughout every faucet and shower.
 Delight in purified water every day!